markcoatsworth/readthedocs/docs/man-pages/condor_ping.rst

 One or more *token*\ s may be listed, thereby specifying one or more authorization level to impersonate in security negotiation.
-A token is the value ALL, an authorization level, a command name, or the integer value of a command.
-The many command names and their associated integer values will more likely be used by experts, and they are defined in the file condor\_includes/condor\_commands.h.
+A token is the value ``ALL``, an authorization level, a command name, or the integer value of a command.
+The many command names and their associated integer values will more likely be used by experts, and they are defined in the file ``condor_includes/condor_commands.h``.

 An authorization level may be one of the following strings.
-If ALL is listed, then negotiation is attempted for each of these possible authorization levels.
+If ``ALL`` is listed, then negotiation is attempted for each of these possible authorization levels.

  READ